UniStuttgart-VISUS/mm-tracking/README.md

 ## Test

 * Configure and generate projects with `cmake`.
-* Adjust client IP parameter in `check/src/check.cpp` in line 35.
+* Adjust client IP parameter in `test/src/test.cpp` in line 35.
 * Build all projects using `INSTALL` target in Viusal Studio.
 Tested for VS-15(2017) and VS-14(2015).
 * Start 'Motive' software on NatNet server `mini`.
 * Start VRPN server (`C:/vrpn/start64.bat`) on VRPN server `mini`.
 * Place rigid body inside of tracking area.
-* Start test program: `bin/check.exe`.
+* Start test program: `bin/test.exe`.

 ### Troubleshooting

 If Windows doesn't ask to add a Firewall exception for the test program, rules to allow incoming traffic for TCP port 3884 and UDP ports 1510 and 1511 have to be added manually.

 ## Documentation

 Some documentation diagrams are provided in the `documentation` folder.

 ## Parameters

-The given default parameters in the example program `check/src/check.cpp` fit the current VISUS tracking setup (Dezember 2018).
+The given default parameters in the example test program `test/src/test.cpp` fit the current VISUS tracking setup (Dezember 2019).

 ---